 Osteria Le Sette Chiese

 This charming little osteria is a great place to start your introduction to Bolognese cuisine.
 The menu focuses on local specialties and good wine.
 If you can, go with a group of friends so you can order one of everything to pass around the table (because you will want to try every dish on the menu).
-You may be tempted to skip the appetizers to make more room for pasta, but you shouldn’t miss their “Crostini misti”, a toasted bread appetizer with gourmet toppings.

 Reservations are recommended for weekend dining.

-Via Borgonuovo, 6
+Address: Via Borgonuovo, 6.

 Va Mo Là

-This osteria offers a variety of classic Italian recipes as well as typical Bolognese dishes, including an excellent example of traditional Lasagna Bolognese: green pasta (colored with pureed spinach), generous layers of Ragù and Béchamel cream sauce, and cooked until a fork can slice through all the layers without the help of a knife.
+Green pasta (colored with pureed spinach), generous layers of Ragù and Béchamel cream sauce, and cooked until a fork can slice through all the layers without the help of a knife.
 They also make their own wonderfully minty herbal liqueur.

-Via delle Moline, 3
+Address: Via delle Moline, 3.

 Sfoglia Rina

-If you love handmade pasta, this is the perfect place for you, as here you’ll find some of the best pasta in Bologna – which is saying a lot!
 Large chalkboards present two menus: a standard selection of classic dishes such as tortellini in broth and tagliatelle al ragù, and another menu that changes weekly to showcase creative combinations you won’t find anywhere else, like black “cappelletti” with cauliflower cream, hazelnuts, and sunroot chips.

-There is no cover charge for the table, and the price of the pasta includes a small vegetable side, a bread roll, and water.
 On your way out you will also have the opportunity to purchase your favorite uncooked handmade pasta from a large display case next to the register.

-Sfoglia Rina is very popular, and unfortunately does not take reservations.
-Your best chance of avoiding a long line is to go outside of traditional meal times (for example, if you have lunch at noon you’ll avoid the rush of Italians who typically eat at 1pm).
+Sfoglia Rina is very popular and unfortunately does not take reservations.
+Your best chance of avoiding a long line is to go outside of traditional meal times (for example, if you have lunch at noon you’ll avoid the rush of Italians who typically eat at 1 PM).

-Via Castiglione, 5/b
+Address: Via Castiglione, 5/b.

 Cluricaune Irish Pub

-No one can deny that Italian food is amazing, but after eating pasta and pizza non-stop for days you might need a palate cleanser.
-This classic Irish pub has the best-priced cheeseburgers in town and has recently branched out into a full menu including traditional pub fare such as fish and chips.
-So please, if you’re craving a burger and fries, skip McDonald’s and come here instead.
 If you want to keep up with your team’s latest match, this is also the go-to pub for all televised sporting events, with huge screens set up in each seating area.
 Be warned though, when an important match is on, the place can get pretty packed and seating may not be easy to find.

-Via Zamboni, 18
+Address: Via Zamboni, 18.

 To Steki

-Not everything in this list of Bologna best restaurants needs to be about Italian food.
+Not everything in this list needs to be about Italian food.
 To Steki is a family run business and one of the top Greek restaurants in town.
 It is surprisingly affordable for such a classy establishment, and you will leave feeling much fuller than you might expect.
-Even if you’re bursting though, you simply have to make some room for their amazing desserts and a glass of Mavrodafni (Greek dessert wine).

 Reservations are recommended for weekend dining.

-Largo Respighi, 4E
+Address: Largo Respighi, 4E.

 FICO

-The world’s largest food park with over 100,000 square meters of restaurants, markets, and food labs, FICO is a must-see for all fans of the Eataly chain and Italian food in general.
 Entrance is free, though they will naturally attempt to shepherd you towards welcome desks where you can purchase tours and activities.
-There is also has an extensive supermarket/gift shop and even a post office so you can ship souvenirs and gifts home.
-As with most things, the weekends are particularly crowded, but weekends are also your best chance for free samples from the various food vendors that set up booths throughout the park.
+There is also an extensive supermarket/gift shop and even a post office so you can ship souvenirs and gifts home.

 Note: due to its size, the park is on the outskirts of town and difficult to reach on foot.
 However, there is a FICO shuttle bus with various stops throughout Bologna (see the FICO website for pricing), and there is plenty of parking for those arriving by car (the first two hours are free).

-Via Paolo Canali, 8
+Address: Via Paolo Canali, 8.

 Osteria dell’Orsa

-When someone foreign asks me where to eat in Bologna, I direct them here, to a classic tavern-style restaurant at the heart of the Bologna social scene.
-One fun aspect of this osteria is that they still follow the tradition of seating people wherever there’s room, even if it means sharing a large table with strangers.
-In addition to locally produced wine and typical Bolognese dishes, this is also a good place to try mixed platter of cold cuts with the popular fry bread known as “gnocco fritto” or “crescentine”.
+In addition to locally produced wine and typical Bolognese dishes, this is also a good place to try a mixed platter of cold cuts with the popular fry bread known as “gnocco fritto” or “crescentine”.
 I don’t know if it’s the best trattoria in Bologna, but it definitely is one of the contenders.

-Via Mentana, 1, 40126 Bologna BO
+Address: Via Mentana, 1, 40126 Bologna BO.

 Pappare’

-This all-day bar has one of the most mouthwatering display cases in Bologna.
-If you’re looking for the best breakfast in Bologna, this one is a strong contender!
 The first thing you will notice upon entering is the selection of gorgeous sandwiches and pastries overflowing with fillings (the cornetto with chantilly cream comes highly recommended), but they also have a menu with excellent options for sit down meals.

 Reservations are recommended for large groups.

-Via De’ Giudei, 2, 40126 Bologna BO
+Address: Via De’ Giudei, 2, 40126 Bologna BO.

 Zerocinquantino

 This is a local chain that takes its name from the Bologna area code for fixed phone numbers (051).
 Here you can enjoy Bologna’s quintessential light dinner (or pre-dinner snack): a glass of wine and a basket of “tigelle” flatbread paired with a tray of mixed cold cuts and cheeses.
-If you don’t feel like assembling the tigelle sandwiches yourself, they also have a list of classic combinations they can prepare for you.

-Via Pescherie Vecchie, 3/e, 40124 Bologna BO
+Address: Via Pescherie Vecchie, 3/e, 40124 Bologna BO.

 RELATED POST: How To Spend One Day in Bologna